Neurakind/Chamate-docs/PRIVACY_POLICY.md

 ## Children's Privacy

-Our app is designed to be educational and may be used by children under 13.
+Our app may be used by children under 13.
 We comply with COPPA (Children's Online Privacy Protection Act):

 - We do not knowingly collect personal information from children under 13 without verifiable parental consent
 - Parents can review, delete, or request that we stop collecting their child's information